Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 # Prerequisites

 - A full Keptn installation
-- Dynatrace monitoring installed and configured on the Keptn machine.
+- [Dynatrace monitoring and the Dynatrace SLI Provider](https://keptn.sh/docs/0.6.0/reference/monitoring/dynatrace/) installed and configured on the Keptn machine.
 - An Ubuntu VM used to host your website and the Unleash Feature Flag service.

 # Tutorial Overview